Remains of Indiana Marine killed in WWII recently accounted for, will be buried in his hometown

 WASHINGTON, D.C. – A Marine from Indiana who died during World War II was recently accounted for and will be buried in his hometown.

 The Defense POW/MIA Accounting Agency (DPAA) announced today that Marine Corps Pfc.
-Louis when, Jr., 20, of Richmond, Indiana, was accounted for on Sep.
+Louis Wiesehan, Jr., 20, of Richmond, Indiana, was accounted for on Sep.
 23, 2019.

 In November 1943, Wiesehan was a member of Company F, 2nd Battalion, 8th Marine Regiment, 2nd Marine Division, which landed against stiff Japanese resistance on the small island of Betio in the Tarawa Atoll of the Gilbert Islands in an attempt to secure the island.